A materialized view log is a table associated with the master table of a materialized view. Use the

 INITRANS parameters and the storage characteristics for the materialized view log, the partition, the overflow data segment, or the default characteristics of a partitioned materialized view log.

-Restriction on Materialized View Log Physical Attributes You cannot use the
+Restriction on Materialized View Log Physical Attributes

 The syntax and general functioning of the partitioning clauses is the same as described for the